ian-starts/join-case/README.md

 ## API
 ### Login
 The deliverables are under a protected JWT middleware.
-This implements standers JWT calls:
+This implements standard JWT calls:

 * Signup:
 	* method: post